k2view-academy/K2View-Academy/articles/33_data_catalog/01_data_catalog_overview.md

 ![image](images/33_architecture.PNG)

-Data Catalog is a web application based on a distributed graph database OrientDB (Apache 2).
-It is a graphical tool that visualizes the Project’s data structure and relationships between the entities.
-The Fabric creates a JSON-format representation of the project, deploys it to the Fabric server and uses the OrientDB for creating and saving the graph structure.
-Then the catalog becomes available for the Web Framework for navigation.
+Data Catalog is a web application based on a distributed OrientDB (Apache 2) graph database that visualizes a project’s data structure and the relationships between its entities.
+Fabric creates a JSON-format representation of the project, deploys it to the Fabric server and uses the OrientDB to create and save the graph structure.
+The resulting Data Catalog then becomes available to the Web Framework for navigation.

 ![image](images/33_01_tree.PNG)